GloriaFriesen/ipso-facto/README.md

 - [ ] Publish to Google Play

 ## Known Bugs
-* ProPublica API takes state abbreviation as query but I am currently getting the full state name from the user, will need to implement code to convert before sending API request.
-Currently, hard coded string is in Legislator Service.
 * ProPublica API searches by chamber (house vs senate), currently hard coded to return senators only, need to add user input
 * ProPublica searches for representatives by district, need to find that for the user